ToumiYassine/PL300/pl-300-reponses.md

 A	manager	can	represent	only	a	single	country.
 You	need	to	use	row-level	security	(RLS)	to	meet	the	following	requirements:
 ✑
 	The	managers	must	only	see	the	data	of	their	respective	country.
 ✑
 	The	number	of	RLS	roles	must	be	minimized.
 Which	two	actions	should	you	perform?
 Each	correct	answer	presents	a	complete	solution.
 NOTE:	Each	correct	selection	is	worth	one	point.
 A.
 Create	a	single	role	that	filters	Country[Manager_Email]	by	using	the	USERNAME	DAX	function.
 B.
 Create	a	single	role	that	filters	Country[Manager_Email]	by	using	the	USEROBJECTID	DAX	function.
 C.
 For	the	relationship	between	Purchase	Detail	and	Purchase,	select	Apply	security	filter	in	both	directions.
 D.
 Create	one	role	for	each	country.
 E.
 For	the	relationship	between	Purchase	and	Purchase	Detail,	change	the	Cross	filter	direction	to	Single.
+Answer:
+AC
+Explanation:
 A:	You	can	take	advantage	of	the	DAX	functions	username()	or	userprincipalname()	within	your	dataset.
 You can	use	them	within	expressions	in	Power	BI
 Desktop.
 When	you	publish	your	model,	it	will	be	used	within	the	Power	BI	service.